Vagharshak03/raspberry/README.md

 # Project Setup and Run Instructions

-1. Clone the Git Repository
+Step 1: Clone the Git Repository
 First, clone the repository to your local machine using the following command:

-git clone <repository-url>
+git clone repository-url
 Navigate into the project directory:

-cd <project-directory>
+cd project-directory

-2. Install Virtual Environment
+Step 2: Install Virtual Environment
 Create a virtual environment to manage your project dependencies: python -m venv venv

-3. Activate the Virtual Environment source venv/bin/activate
+Step 3: Activate the Virtual Environment source venv/bin/activate

-4. Install Requirements
+Step 4: Install Requirements
 Once the virtual environment is activated, install the project dependencies by running: pip freeze > requirements.txt pip install -r requirements.txt

 This will install all the necessary Python packages.

-5. Run the Flask Application
+Step 5.
+Run the Flask Application
 Finally, start the Flask app with the following command: python3 main.py